tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 1.32:
 - NEW: Added a 'thumb' parameter to the UISlider.
 - NEW: Added UIForwardEvents script that can be used to forward events from one object to another.
+- NEW: Added the ability to enable and disable target game objects via UIButtonTween.
 - FIX: Input fields now support IME.

 1.31: